nasa/resample_GLISTIN_DEMs/README.md

 Use **download_level_2_data.py** to download level 2 data from the [UAVSAR website](https://uavsar.jpl.nasa.gov/).

 Keywords:
-- dataFolder (-d): Directory where data will be downloaded.
-(Required)
+- dataFolder (-d): (Required) Directory where data will be downloaded.
-- indexList (-i): List of swath indices to download.
-(Optional.
-Default is to download all 81 swaths)
+- swathIndices (-i): (Optional) List of swath indices to download.
+See data availability map on github.com/NASA/glistin to choose indices of interest.
+A value of -1 will choose all files.
+Default value is -1.
-- yearList (-y): List of years to download each swath.
-(Optional.
-Default is to download swaths in all available years (2016-2019))
+- years (-y): (Optional)  List of years to download.
+A value of -1 will choose all years (2016-2019 as available).
+Default value is -1.

 Example command to download all years for swath index 52:
 ```